 Once you have worked with these exercises for approximately 3 months and feel strong, it may be appropriate to increase the difficulty using the legs during training.
 Continue with the base exercises and add the legs.
 This adds quite a bit more strain on the back so it is wise to not be to quick to start these.
 At this point you may increase length of training on bike, in pool and/or walking.
 Avoid training in hills at this point.

+The next step to increase difficulty is to put a resistance band around the active foot, hold on to the band with hands, elbows on floor.
+Perform slow, controlled movements with the leg avoiding any ”wobble”.
 Once the back is stable enough to add twisting motions, it is appropriate to add on the following exercises.
 There may be certain exercises which are too tough, hop over them if that is the case.
 Condition training is often tolerated for 1 hour now, and again with perfect posture and an activated core.

 Neck, Shoulder and Upper Back Pain